Glorious-TaehanL/Glorious-TaehanL/README.md

 I effort for better than today. ✨

 - 💻 I'm Junior Developer, interested in Web and Development.
-- ⏰ I worked as a web developer in the US for 1 year.
+- ⏰ I worked as a web developer in the US.
+- ⚡ I working as a full stack developer in the korea still now.
 - 🌈 I did Magento website develop or maintenance for 4 years.
 - 📝 I am interested in new technologies.